MohammadSameer19/lies-as-a-service/README.md

 ## 👤 Author

-Created with humor and FastAPI
+Created with humor and FastAPI by [https://github.com/MohammadSameer19]

 ## 📄 License